MrSfaxiano/AWS-Scalable-WebApp-Terraform/README.md

 ## Cost management

-This project is built to be destroyed and rebuilt cheaply between work sessions:
+This project is built to be destroyed and rebuilt cheaply between work sessions, as the account is free trial and resources are limited:

 - A CloudWatch billing alarm is set up before any infrastructure is created.
 - `skip_final_snapshot = true` on RDS allows clean teardown without orphaned snapshots.
-- The habit throughout the build: `terraform destroy` at the end of every session, `terraform apply` to bring it back — full rebuild takes under 20 minutes.
+- The habit throughout the build: `terraform destroy` at the end of every session, `terraform apply` to bring it back, full rebuild takes under 20 minutes.
 - Biggest cost drivers while running: NAT Gateway (~$1/day), Multi-AZ RDS (~$1–2/day depending on instance class), ALB (~$0.75/day).
 CloudFront, Route 53, and monitoring resources are all negligible in comparison.

-See [`docs/decisions.md`](docs/decisions.md) for the full reasoning behind every cost/scope tradeoff made in this project, plus real debugging incidents encountered along the way (an SSM agent that wasn't actually pre-installed on the AMI, Terraform AMI drift, and a CloudWatch dimension mismatch that silently produced empty dashboard widgets) — the kind of things you only learn by actually building and breaking infrastructure, not by reading about it.
+See [`docs/decisions.md`](docs/decisions.md) for the full reasoning behind every cost/scope tradeoff made in this project, plus real debugging incidents encountered along the way (an SSM agent that wasn't actually pre-installed on the AMI, Terraform AMI drift, and a CloudWatch dimension mismatch that silently produced empty dashboard widgets), true hurdles and issues one might encounter in a real production environment one day, truly a good learning experience.